nzakas/understandinges6/manuscript/01-The-Basics.md

 ## Changes to String

-JavaScript is used quite frequently for string manipulation, however, string support has who leave evolved very slowly.
-ECMAScript 5 finally added a `trim()` methodbut aside from that, strings have remained mostly the same since JavaScript first came into being.
+JavaScript is used quite frequently for string manipulation, however, string support has evolved very slowly.
+ECMAScript 5 finally added a `trim()` method but aside from that, strings have remained mostly the same since JavaScript first came into being.
 ECMAScript 6 attempts to bring strings into modern times by adding some new functionality.

 Locating substrings has long been the territory of the `indexOf()` method, which returns the zero-based position of a substring within a string or -1 if the substring doesn't exist within the string.
 This works fine most of the time but it's quite common for developers to use this method incorrectly, such as: